omarkohl/rationality-freiburg.de/website/content/about/index.md

 ### What is Rationality?

-The desire to see the world as it really is, not as you want it to be.
-This means having an open mind, learning about human cognitive biases and how to work around them as well as applying the scientific method (hypothesis + experiment).
+The art of thinking in ways that result in accurate beliefs and good decisions.
+Accurate beliefs means having mental models that correlate with reality and is usually called _epistemic rationality_.
+Making good decisions means making decisions that get you closer to your own personal goals and is usually called _instrumental rationality_.

+Having more accurate beliefs and making better decisions is what we **aspire** to.

+Rationality should not be confused with rationalism (the philosophical belief that reason and intellectual deduction are the primary source of knowledge, rather than sensory experience).

 ### Is Rationality the rejection of emotions or are human emotions bad?

 No. Emotions and gut feelings are an integral part of the human experience and in fact, vital for our survival.
-Seeing the world as it really is also implies seeing humans as they really are.
+Having accurate beliefs (i.e. seeing the world as it really is) also implies seeing humans as they really are.
 Emotions and intuitions work very well in most situations, only in some cases they can mislead us.
 Recognizing those cases and then improving the result of your decisions is useful.

 ### What do you do?